stefan835/Codewars/README.md

 `persistence(999) === 4 // because 9*9*9 = 729, 7*2*9 = 126,
  // 1*2*6 = 12, and finally 1*2 = 2`

+  ## Exercise9
+ DISPLAYING TIME

+`Write a function, which takes a non-negative integer (seconds) as input and returns the time in a human-readable format (HH:MM:SS)`